-In addition, sugar weakens the immune system -- 25% of your body’s immune system is contained within the skin.
-Skin is the largest organ in the body, and has a vital function in acting as an immune gatekeeper, keeping nasties outside the body from getting in.
-When our defences are down, our bodies find it more difficult to fight off infection and while we normally associate this with getting a cold, a weakened immune system can also mean your skin is less prepared to fight bacteria on its surface.
-The bottom line?
-Pimples…Blackheads…You name it.
+25% of your body’s immune system is contained within the skin.
+Skin is the largest organ in the body and has a vital function in acting as an immune gatekeeper, keeping external aggressors from getting in.
+When our defenses are down, our bodies find it more difficult to fight off infection.
+And while we normally associate this with getting a cold, a weakened immune system can also mean your skin is less prepared to fight bacteria on its surface.

-Finally, sugar dehydrates.
-It literally takes moisture away from the skin (as well as other organs).
-And when your skin is dry, it looks tired, dull and lacklustre – it looks older!
-Think of your skin as a friendly early-warning system for what’s going on inside your body – a messenger for other organs who find it harder to get your attention.
+Sugar literally takes moisture away from the skin (as well as other organs).
+And when your skin is dry, it looks tired, dull and lackluster – it can look more aged.
+The skin is an early-warning system for what’s going on inside your body – it can act as a messenger for other organs who find it harder to get your attention.
 Biologique Recherche’s Crème Masque Vernix hydrates, repairs and protects the skin while reducing transepidermal water loss.